1j01/jspaint/README.md

 * The Magnifier's viewport preview
 * Shape styles on most of the shape tools
 * The polygon tool needs some work
+* Keyboard support in the menus and dialogues
 * [This entire document full of things to do](TODO.md)

 Clipboard support is somewhat limited.
 You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but data copied from JS Paint can only be pasted into other instances of JS Paint.
+There's apparently no way for web apps to properly copy image data to the clipboard.
 To use the clipboard menu items, you need to install the Chrome app.
 (It would be a huge security issue if browsers let web pages access the clipboard at will.)